Aaruguru Pativratalu

 Aaruguru Pativratalu (transl.
 Six Chastes) is a 2004 Indian Telugu-language romantic drama film directed by E. V. V. Satyanarayana.
-The film stars forty-two newcomers including 6 heroes, 6 heroines, 6 comedy artists and 6 child artists.
+The film stars several newcomers.

 Plot

 Six friends reunite after six years when one of them is about to get married.
 They all sit down and discuss the pros and cons of their marital life with her.

 Soundtrack

 The film notably features no songs and has a score by Kamalakar.

 Reception

 Jeevi of Idlebrain.com wrote that "EVV should do films that suits his strength than venturing into alien territories".
 The film failed at box-office.